Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

 where

 \end{theorem}

-Furthermore, Burq--Gérard--Tzvetkov showed that \eqref{eq:2} is sharp on $S^2$ when $\gamma$ is a geodesic.
-Despite being sharp on the sphere, there are several results that improve \eqref{eqcor} for manifolds with nonpositive curvature (see, e.g., \cite{blair2018concerning,xi2017improved}).
-In this paper, we consider the restriction of eigenfunctions to general Borel sets in the sense of Eswarathasan and Pramanik \cite{EP}.
-To describe results in this direction, we employ the notion of {{\it $\alpha$-dimensional measures}}.
-A Borel probability measure $\mu \subset M$ is called $\alpha$-dimensional if there exists a constant $C > 0$ such that
+Burq--Gérard--Tzvetkov further showed that the exponent in \eqref{eq:2} is sharp on $S^2$ when $\gamma$ is a geodesic.
+Although this bound cannot be improved on $S^2$, several sharper estimates are known for manifolds with nonpositive curvature (see, for example, \cite{blair2018concerning, xi2017improved}).

+In this paper, we study the restriction of eigenfunctions to Borel subsets of $M$, following the framework introduced by Eswarathasan and Pramanik \cite{EP}.
+To formulate results in this setting, we use the notion of \emph{$\alpha$-dimensional measures}.